sid-agrawal/CellulOS-Docs/docs/source/development/troubleshooting.md

 ```
 - You will need to determine the location of the correct objdump depending on where you installed your `aarch64-none-elf` toolchain.
 - Piping to `less` allows you to search with `/`, then input the PC value, and determine what function the fault occurred in.

+# Common development pitfalls
+## Server error when contacting the ADS component
+If an "invalid request" error is returned while attempting to attach or remove a VMR from an ADS, double-check that the *VMR RDE* for the ADS endpoint is being used to send the request.
+See the [ADS capability quirks](target_design_ads_capability) section for more details.

+## Insufficient untyped memory after resources are freed
+The VKA allocator may throw a bunch of errors about "insufficient memory to allocate untypeds" despite it being extremely unlikely for the system to have run out of memory (e.g. after something has just been freed).
+This is caused by freeing an object *before* all descendant capabilities to the object have been deleted.
+Freeing an object causes the underlying untyped memory to be returned to the VKA allocator's free memory pool.
+If a capability to the memory *when it was typed* still exists, attempts to retype the untyped memory will fail, causing the VKA allocator to think it is out of memory, and returning the misleading "insufficient memory" error.

+This may not *always* be the cause of this error, but a good way to tell is by using the `seL4_DebugCapIsLastCopy` syscall.
+This will return true if there exists a copy of a given capability from the current CSpace in *any existing CSpace*.

+Potential solutions include:
+1. Revoking the capability before freeing - this is a quick and easy (from the developer's perspective, not in terms of the kernel's efforts) to deal with the error, but leaves references to the revoked caps invalid.
+2. For CellulOS tracked resources, toggling the `GPI_DEBUG` log topic, and ensuring that reference counts for the problem capability increase/decrease according to expectation.
+3. Checking both CNodes and TCBs as potential capability containers.
+TCBs are often forgotten about as containers that capabilities may need to be freed from.